-GO DIRECT: Meet at the Start Area Location: The Childe of Hale Statue.
-LA24 4AX Meeting time: from 7.30 for 7.45 briefing/meet mentors Drop off/parking: roadside near The Childe of Hale pub LA24 4AX
+GO DIRECT: Meet at the Start Area

+Location: The Childe of Hale Statue.
+LA24 4AX

+Meeting time: from 7.30 for 7.45 briefing/meet mentors

+Drop off/parking: roadside near The Childe of Hale pub LA24 4AX

-COACH TRANSFER: Bus from The Grammar to the Start Area Location: Marlborough Road.
+COACH TRANSFER: Bus from The Grammar to the Start Area

+Location: Marlborough Road.
 Bowdon WA14 2RY.
-Parking on street Meeting Time 6.50 to depart by 7am.
-Arrival at the Start Area 7.45 briefing/meet mentors Bus transfer option is at an extra cost in advance only.
+Parking on street

+Meeting Time 6.50 to depart by 7am.

+Arrival at the Start Area 7.45 briefing/meet mentors

+Bus transfer option is at a £20 extra cost in advance only.
 If you require a seat, please visit giantwalk.org to book.
+Discount codes work.

+STOCKTON HALF

+If you are signed up to the Stockton Half, Head to the back of Morrisons car park in Stockton Heath and look for Tony who will be waiting at the Giant Walk Bus from 12pm.
+Tony will be leading the Stockton Half Team from 12.30.
+WA4 6RN

-2. Groups and Start Times An email will be circulated a few days before the event with your initial groupings which will be decided up based on group size, pace and chosen charity.
-We aim to start at 8.00 am.
-After a quick social media picture at the start you will leave in your initial groups.
+- 2. Groups and Start Times We are walking in two groups.
+An email will be circulated a few days before the event with your initial groupings which will be decided up based on group size, pace and chosen charity. - 3.
+Start We aim to start at 8.00 am.
+After a quick selfie picture at the statue of the Giant Childe of Hale, you will leave in random groups.
 The first 4 km is a coastal circular loop back to the actual start point, where the bus will still be waiting (WC?) and you can make any necessary kit changes.
 You will see the estuary weather for the first time.
 Additionally, if you are not happy with the pace of your group, this is the first opportunity to change.

 We know that your natural walking pace will vary during the day.
-So the team mentors and groupings may be fluid.
 Therefore, we expect there will be several group changes during the day.

-Contact and personal information EVENT CONTROL/FIRST AIDER - 07770 868 380 Marc Duschenes, Team Leader Mountain Training (UK) Leader (1571762)
+4. Contact and personal information EVENT CONTROL/FIRST AIDER - 07770 868 380 Marc Duschenes, Team Leader

-Allianz Insurance PLON99/0115515/6 £5,000,000 Public Liability
+Mountain Training (UK) Leader (1571762) Allianz Insurance PLON99/0115515/6 £5,000,000 Public Liability

-4. Grouping and logistics
+5. Grouping and logistics